AlexVercammen/OctoPrint-CooldownNotification/README.md

 This branch reflects a hack of the original code:
 1. Trigger when the HotEnd reaches a user set temperature
+2. Changed the GUI to reflect the changes
-2. Working on getting the ENABLED button to show on the Octoprint Navbar
+3. TO DO --> Display the ENABLED button on the Octoprint Navbar.

 ## Setup